markjoshwel/datim/README.md

-  -h, --help          show this help message and exit -o, --overwrite     overwrite without confirmation -s, --silent        do not use tqdm even if available -nc, --no-compress  do not compress data using zlib
+  -h, --help          show this help message and exit -o, --overwrite     overwrite without confirmation -s, --silent        do not use tqdm even if available -nc, --no-compress  do not compress data
 ```

 ```